Nahom30/fizzbuzz/README.md

 # Hi Nahom I just changed the file.

-# Hi I see that you hae changed the file.
+# Hi I see that you has changed the file.